Información de la revista

 Figure 4.

 In the initial study by Zalaudek et al. that analyzed 21 cases of BD found that the most common dermoscopic structures were glomerular vessels (90%) and white/yellowish scales (90%).30 These data were corroborated by the same group, observing these criteria in 43.3% and 83.1% of all 71 cases of BD, with significant differences vs AK.
 The authors also described the presence of a “red starburst” pattern in 28.2% of BD cases.
-Based on the AK-BD-SCC progression model, they hypothesized that this criterion could represent an initial step in such progression.10 In this regard, Pan et al. conducted a retrospective observational study with 50 cases of BD, 150 basal cell carcinomas (BCC), and 100 cases of psoriasis, concluding that the combination of aggregated glomerular vessels and hyperkeratosis achieved a diagnostic likelihood of 98% for BD.31 Of note that vessel morphology may be influenced by the magnification used.
-Thus, with standard handheld dermatoscopes, we can see aggregates of dotted vessels.32 In a recent study, Papageorgiou et al. observed that dotted and glomerular vessels were the main predictors of BD vs BCC.
-However, they also noted that dotted or glomerular vessels can be detected in BCCs located on the lower limbs, likely due to venous stasis (25% and 19.3% in the study, respectively).33 Aside from these fundamental findings, other described dermoscopic criteria include hemorrhages, focal hypopigmentation, irregular linear vessels, or “hairpin” vessels, among others.34–36 Additionally, dermoscopy seems useful at post-therapeutic follow-tp with imiquimod.
+Based on the AK-BD-SCC progression model, they hypothesized that this criterion could represent an initial step in such progression.10 In this regard, Pan et al. conducted a retrospective observational study with 50 cases of BD, 150 basal cell carcinomas (BCC), and 100 cases of psoriasis, concluding that the combination of clustered glomerular vessels and hyperkeratosis achieved a diagnostic likelihood of 98% for BD.31 Of note that vessel morphology may be influenced by the magnification used.
+Thus, with standard handheld dermatoscopes, we can see clusters of dotted vessels.32 In a recent study, Papageorgiou et al. observed that dotted and glomerular vessels were the main predictors of BD vs BCC.
+However, they also noted that dotted or glomerular vessels can be detected in BCCs located on the lower limbs, likely due to venous stasis (25% and 19.3% in the study, respectively).33 Aside from these fundamental findings, other described dermoscopic criteria include hemorrhages, focal hypopigmentation, linear irregular vessels, or “hairpin” vessels, among others.34–36 Additionally, dermoscopy seems useful at post-therapeutic follow-up with imiquimod.
 In a small patient series, Mun et al. saw reported that persistent glomerular vessels after treatment would be suggestive of the presence of residual tumor.34

 Pigmented Bowen's diseaseKey aspects

-Pigmented BD is characterized by the criteria present in the non-pigmented form and the presence of structureless brown pigmentation areas and brown or gray dots arranged in lines (Fig. 4).
+Pigmented BD is characterized by the criteria present in the non-pigmented form and the presence of structureless brown pigmentation and brown or gray dots arranged in lines (Fig. 4).

 In an initial study by Zalaudek's group that analyzed 10 pigmented BD cases and reported brown globules with a patchy distribution (90%), as well as structureless gray or brown areas (80%).30 Afterwards, Cameron et al. published a retrospective study with 52 pigmented BD cases reporting the presence of brown or gray dots with a linear distribution pattern in 21.2% of cases.
 In 48.1% of cases, however, a structureless pigmentation pattern predominated, while 34.6% exhibited a combination of structureless pigmentation and dots.
-Most cases exhibited a monomorphic vascular pattern (82.9%), with predominance of glomerular vessels (44.2%), with a linear vessel distribution in 11.5%.37 Other studies have corroborated these findings in varying percentages, mainly the presence of glomerular vessels (50% up to 100%), pigmented dots/globules (30% up to 80%), or structureless pigmentation areas (70% up to 78%).34,36,38
+Most cases exhibited a monomorphic vascular pattern (82.9%), with predominance of glomerular vessels (44.2%), with a linear vessel distribution in 11.5%.37 Other studies have corroborated these findings in varying percentages, mainly the presence of glomerular vessels (50% up to 100%), pigmented dots/globules (30% up to 80%), or pigmented structureless areas (70% up to 78%).34,36,38

 Figure 5.